 Secondly, you can perform multivariate A/B tests, where one variation stands for one concept, and check which one would perform better.

-After you’ve found the top-performing variation, build a strategy to improve it until you’re happy with your results and ready for the launch.
+After you’ve found the top-performing variation, build a strategy based on this games user research to improve it until you’re happy with your results and ready for the launch.

 To assess the performance of variations under A/B testing, you have to consider their conversion rate, time on page, bounce rate, engagement rate, direct installs against the screenshot view, and the screenshot full-screen view, which basically means an open rate.